 Keep this leaflet with your medicine.
 You may need to read it again.

-Tryzan Tabs are also used to reduce the risk of cardiovascular problems and complications in patients aged 55 years or more with heart or blood vessel disease, or diabetes.
+Tryzan is also used to reduce the risk of cardiovascular problems and complications in patients aged 55 years or more with heart or blood vessel disease, or diabetes.

 By increasing the supply of oxygen to your heart, your heart does not have to work as hard and it is under less stress, which may reduce the risk of further damage occurring to it following a heart attack.

-Tryzan Tabs also improve blood flow through the small blood vessels found in the kidneys, which helps the kidneys to work more efficiently.
+Tryzan also improves blood flow through the small blood vessels found in the kidneys, which helps the kidneys to work more efficiently.
 This in turn can help to slow down the progression of kidney damage that might result from having diabetes or high blood pressure.

-Tryzan Tabs are not recommended for use in children.
-Safety and effectiveness of Tryzan Tabs in children have not been clearly established.
+Tryzan is not recommended for use in children.
+Safety and effectiveness in children have not been established.

-Do not take Tryzan Tabs if you have an allergy to:
+Do not take Tryzan if you have had an allergic reaction to:

-Do not take Tryzan Tabs if you have taken any other ACE inhibitor medicine before, which caused your face, lips, tongue, throat, hands or feet to swell up, or made it hard for you to breathe.
-If you have had an allergic reaction to an ACE inhibitor before, you could be allergic to Tryzan Tabs.
+Do not take Tryzan if you have ever taken any other ACE inhibitor medicine, which caused your face, lips, tongue, throat, hands or feet to swell up, or made it hard for you to breathe.
+If you have had an allergic reaction to an ACE inhibitor before, you could be allergic to Tryzan.

-Do not take Tryzan Tabs if you have or have had, any of the following medical conditions:
+Do not take Tryzan if you have or have had any of the following medical conditions:

-Do not take Tryzan Tabs if you undergo dialysis using certain high-flux membranes.
+Do not take this medicine if you undergo dialysis using certain high-flux membranes.

-Do not take Tryzan Tabs if you are pregnant or plan to become pregnant.
-Tryzan Tabs may affect your developing baby if you take it during pregnancy.
+Do not take this medicine if you are pregnant or plan to become pregnant.
+It may affect your developing baby if you take it during pregnancy.

-Do not breastfeed if you are taking Tryzan Tabs.
-Tryzan Tabs may pass into breast milk and affect your baby.
+Tell your doctor if you are breastfeeding or wish to breastfeed.
+Tryzan may pass into breast milk and affect your baby.

 Tell your doctor if you have a family history of swelling of the face, lips, tongue, throat, intestines, hands or feet.

-If you have not told your doctor about any of the above, tell him/her before you start taking Tryzan Tabs.
+If you have not told your doctor about any of the above, tell him/her before you start taking Tryzan.

-These medicines may be affected by Tryzan Tabs, or may affect how well it works.
-You may need to use different amounts of your medicine, or you may need to take different medicines.
+Some medicines may be affected by Tryzan or may affect how well it works.
+These include:

-Your doctor or pharmacist have more information on medicines to be careful with or avoid while taking Tryzan Tabs.
+If you are not sure whether you are taking any of these medicines, check with your doctor or pharmacist.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking Tryzan.

 Follow all directions given to you by your doctor and pharmacist carefully.
 They may differ from the information contained in this leaflet.

-Your doctor or pharmacist will tell you how many tablets or capsules you will need to take each day.
-This depends on your condition and whether or not you are taking any other medicines.
+Your doctor will tell you how much Tryzan you need to take each day.

-Take Tryzan Tabs only when prescribed by your doctor.
-Your doctor will select a dose when they prescribe Tryzan Tabs for you.
+Your doctor will select a dose when they prescribe Tryzan for you.
 Some patients may need a lower starting dose.
-The usual dose of Tryzan Tabs is:
+The usual dose of Tryzan is:

-It does not matter if you take Tryzan Tabs before or after food.
+It does not matter if you take your medicine before or after meals.

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.